ibm-cloud-docs/vmwaresolutions/services/ocp_ordering.md

 You can include the {{site.data.keyword.redhat_openshift_full}} for VMware® service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

-In the {{site.data.keyword.vmwaresolutions_full}} console, scroll down to the Add-on services section.
+1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
 Red Hat OpenShift for VMware is in the Transformation and modernization of VMware applications category.
-Open the category, locate Red Hat OpenShift for VMware, and toggle its switch on.
+2. Open the category, locate Red Hat OpenShift for VMware, and toggle its switch on.

-Select **Edit** to review and specify the information.
-If you enter or change information, click **Save**.
+3. Select **Edit** to review and specify the information.
+4. If you enter or change information, click **Save**.

 ## Red Hat OpenShift for VMware configuration
 {: #ocp_ordering-config}